HANDBOOKJOHNSON ELEMENTARY SCHOOL

 Unsafe School Choice Option: Each State receiving funds under this Act shall establish and implement a statewide policy requiring that a student attending a persistently dangerous public elementary or secondary school, as determined by the State in consultation with a representative sample of local educational agencies, or who becomes a victim of violent criminal offense, as determined by State law, while in or on the grounds of a public elementary school or secondary school that the student attends, be allowed to attend a safe public elementary school or secondary school within the local educational agency, including a public charter school.
 Transportation shall be provided by Franklin Special School District.

-More Information or Grievances: For more information regarding nondiscrimination policies, contact Beth Herren, who coordinates Section 504 compliance efforts.
-Beth Farrar may be reached at (615) 794-6624.
+More Information or Grievances: For more information regarding nondiscrimination policies, contact the FSSD Student Performance Supervisor, who coordinates Section 504 compliance efforts at (615) 794-6624.

 Inquiries and complaints may also be directed to the Office for Civil Rights, U.S. Department of Education, 400 Maryland Avenue S.W., Washington D.C.
 20202; telephone: (800) 421-3481 or (877) 521-2172.